dianaveronez/Diana_CLIM680_project/README.md

              Picture 08:  Composite

-## Summary, Discussion, and Future Work
+## Summary
 The project explores the relationship between ENSO (El Niño-Southern Oscillation) and precipitation, using datasets like the Niño 3.4 Index and GPCP precipitation data.
 It calculates and visualizes anomalies, composites, and differences in precipitation during El Niño, La Niña, and neutral phases.
 Statistical methods, including T-tests, assess the significance of these differences.

-The project highlights ENSO's impacts on global and regional precipitation patterns, providing insights into climate variability.
+In conclusion, the project highlights the interplay between ENSO and precipitation, emphasizing global and regional effects.
+Precipitation is influenced by ENSO, with El Niño showing significant global impacts, as demonstrated in the global visualization.
+However, in Arlington, the influence of El Niño is present but not statistically significant, as shown in picture 08.
+This analysis underscores the importance of localized studies to complement global findings, providing critical insights for regional climate adaptation and resilience planning.

 ## References
 Smith, J., Brown, K., & Lee, R. (2020).
 Hydrology in a changing world: Managing water resources.
 Springer.